Online casino deposits

 If you do want to check if your credit card charges gambling transactions at cash advance rates you need to delve into the nitty gritty of credit card terms and conditions which can be viewed online.
 To find out what your gambling transaction will be counted as, head to the section in the terms and conditions regarding cash advances.

 Despite this, depositing is extremely easy and all you have to do it enter your card information, wait for verification and you are usually on your way, depending if your card gets approved.

 Your Own Online Wallet

 Everything these days is going online, including your wallet.
 E-wallet is an electronic wallet and is also known as ‘digital wallets’.
-Money is held in an E-wallet in exactly the same way it is kept in a physical wallet.
+Money is held in an E-wallet in exactly the same way it is kept in a physical wallet, so whether you are depositing to play live casino games or slots, they are a convenient payment method.
 They can store passwords, credit card details, email contacts and other important data.

 To use an E-wallet all you need to do is use your credit or debit card to put money into the E-wallet account, similar to withdrawing money from an ATM and putting it into your wallet, and then deposit into their online gaming or casino account.

 You will need to provide your chosen E-wallet account with personal and financial information and the company may even run a background check to ensure the identity isn’t falsified, proving they are highly secure.

 Two E-wallet companies which are extremely prominent in the online gambling world are Neteller and Skrill, formerly known as Moneybookers.
 Other E-wallet and mobile payment services at top-rated web casinos include Alipay, Click2Pay, ClickandBuy, Entropay, Ezipay, Instadebit, eCheck, Nordea, iDeal, Giropay and CartaSi but aren’t as common for Australian players.